BrepCoder: A Unified Multimodal Large Language Model for Multi-task B-rep Reasoning: Experiments

 \subsection{Ablation Studies}

 \Cref{Table3}(a) presents the ablation study results for the reverse engineering task in Stage 1.
-First, in Phase 1, training the encoder from scratch achieves higher performance than initializing it with segmentation pre-trained weights.
-This is because the pre-trained encoder is biased toward a segmentation-oriented feature space.
-In contrast, training from scratch enables the model to jointly learn representations aligned with both B-rep geometry and CAD code.
-Second, aligning the features by utilizing the CoCa framework demonstrates higher performance compared to the CLIP\cite{CLIP} method.
-This confirms the critical role of the captioning loss in generating complex CAD Codes.
-Third, freezing the B-rep encoder yields higher performance than leaving it unfrozen.
+First, training the model end-to-end without Phase 1 alignment leads to a significant performance drop across all metrics.
+This underscores the necessity of B-rep-code alignment prior to LLM integration.
+Second, in Phase 1, training the encoder from scratch achieves higher performance than initializing it with segmentation pre-trained weights.
+While the pre-trained encoder is biased toward a segmentation-oriented feature space, training from scratch enables the model to jointly learn representations aligned with both B-rep geometry and CAD code.
+Third, replacing UV-Net\cite{UV-Net} with AAGNet\cite{AAGNet} yields a higher CD.
+We attribute this to its coarser UV sampling resolution (5×5 vs. 10×10), underscoring the importance of fine-grained geometric encoding for accurate parameter prediction.
+Fourth, aligning the features by utilizing the CoCa framework demonstrates higher performance compared to the CLIP\cite{CLIP} method.
+This confirms the critical role of the captioning loss in generating complex CAD codes.
+Fifth, freezing the B-rep encoder yields higher performance than leaving it unfrozen.
 This is likely because joint training of the encoder degrades the pre-trained topological information during the alignment process.
-Consequently, this diminishes the overall generalization capability of the model.
-Fourth, a comparison between the 1.5B and 0.5B architectures confirms the significance of the LLM scale.
-The performance degradation observed in the 0.5B model implies an insufficient model capacity for predicting complex CAD Codes.
-Finally, regarding the projector, the 3-layer configuration exhibits higher performance than both the 1-layer and 2-layer setups.
-This is attributed to its enhanced expressive power in mapping the B-rep features into the LLM textual space. \Cref{Table3}(b) compares the impact of the Stage 1 pre-training on the downstream tasks.
-Our fully trained model demonstrates overall performance improvements across all tasks compared to the baseline omitting this initial stage, denoted as \textit{No Stage 1}.
-This suggests that the model effectively internalizes the structural logic between the 3D geometry and the CAD Code during Stage 1, which subsequently benefits the downstream applications.
-Although the \textit{No Stage 1} scores marginally higher in the $\text{ACC}_{cmd}$ metric for the error correction task, this phenomenon can be interpreted in a similar context as the modeling ambiguity previously discussed in \cref{Fig5}.
+Sixth, a comparison between the 1.5B and 0.5B architectures confirms the significance of the LLM scale.
+The performance degradation observed in the 0.5B model implies an insufficient model capacity.
+Seventh, Llama-3.2 1B performs comparably to Qwen-2.5 1.5B.
+This suggests that BrepCoder is robust to the choice of LLM backbone.
+Finally, regarding the projector, the 3-layer configuration exhibits higher performance than both the 1-layer and 2-layer.
+This is attributed to its enhanced expressive power in mapping the B-rep features into the LLM textual space.